tyblount/ryba_game/README.md

 ### Repo Organization
 ```
 <root>
-  engine/     -- ryba-agnostic stuff that could be potentially re-used in another game
-  game/       -- ryba-specific stuff that may also make use of the stuff in engine/
   lib/        -- third-party stuff that shouldn't be checked in
+  src/        -- the majority of the code we're writing lives here
+    game/     -- code specifically for the ryba game
+    engine/   -- code that isn't ryba-specific and could be re-used in another game
-  conf.lua    -- special file that love runs before it starts loading the game
+  conf.lua    -- special file that love runs before main.lua
-  main.lua    -- special file that love runs as the entrypoint for the game
+  main.lua    -- special file that love runs to start the game
 ```

 ### Löve2D